 Ahman Green breaks Jim Taylor's single-season franchise rushing mark, and Ryan Longwell breaks Hutson's Packers career scoring record, at San Diego (Dec.
 14).

 At Oakland (Dec.
-22), Favre authors finest career game, throwing for 399 yards and four TDs, in Monday night win, little more than 24 hours after his father's death.
+22), Favre authors one of his finest career games, throwing for 399 yards and four TDs, in Monday night win, little more than 24 hours after his father's death.

 After winning seven of last nine to keep pace, Packers capitalize on miraculous Minnesota loss at Arizona, clinch last-minute playoff berth and NFC North title, with win vs. Denver (Dec.
 28).

-Al Harris' overtime interception return wins NFC Wild Card playoff vs. Seattle (Jan.
+Al Harris' interception return in overtime wins NFC Wild Card playoff vs. Seattle (Jan.
 4).